 The Epson WorkForce WF-2830 is okay for casual photo printing.
 Photos are fairly affordable to print, and images reproduced have good detail to them.
 However, photos have an overall dull tone to them, which isn't ideal if you want copies of your most vibrant shots.
 It also takes a long time for a 4" x 6" photo to fully print, and if you're printing photos on plain paper instead, it has poor color accuracy.

 The Epson WF-2830's design is okay.
 The body is made of plastic that feels durable, so the printer itself feels sturdy and solid.
 However, the output tray is thin and flimsy, and the external rear input tray doesn't protect your paper from dust.
 It also isn't very easy to open the rear cover to access paper jams, and the printer needs to be powered on to get to the ink cartridges.
 On the upside, the power cable is removable, so you can easily replace it if it gets damaged.
 The scanner lid also stays open on its own, and the hinges extend a bit so you can scan slightly thicker documents.
+If you want a printer with better build quality, check out the Brother MFC-J497DW.

 This is a compact all-in-one printer.
 It shouldn't take up much space in a small home office or dorm room.

-This printer has an unremarkable display screen.
+The Epson WorkForce WF-2830 has an unremarkable display screen.
 The menu is easy to navigate, but the screen itself is quite small.
 On the upside, it's easy to see whether you're sitting or standing since you can tilt the entire display panel for better visibility.

 This printer will accept third-party cartridges, but they could void its warranty.